linkedin/css-blocks/README.md

 the subclass, you can still set the classnames assocated with it as if it had them.

+Inheritance is generally prefered over root states when a design difference affects many classes within the block because it optimizes better -- but it is not friendly for composing with other sub-blocks on the same element.

 ### Block Interfaces

 In some cases it may be necessary for a block to conform to the public API